 Unfortunately Henfryn was not able to sustain its success into the twentieth century.
 As its industries slowly closed, it was unable to compete with rival communities and attract new business.
-One by one the hotels, the mills and later the railway station began to slip away.
+One by one the hotels, the mills and and other ebterprises began to slip away.
 The post office lasted until 1937.

 Today, very little remains of Henfryn.
+In their book The Power of the Maitland, researchers John Hazlitt and Ted Turner speculated that it was not possible to discern the original location of the mill due to realignment of the river and reconstruction of the bridge.
 The railway tracks were lifted and the railway station reportedly dismantled and reassembled on a nearby farm.
 A sawmill was still operating as late as 2001 but has since closed down.
 Although a couple of homes remain occupied, there is no sign of other activity within the community.

 Additional details The Power of the Maitland by John Hazlitt and Ted Turner.